zainab609/git-201/README.md

 the file to the stage with `git add CHANGEME.txt`, then `git commit`.
 Write a commit message.

-Now type `git push -u origin master`.
+Now type `git push -u origin main`.

 ### How to fix the error